on-ferreira/NBAPlayers-Prediction-Stats/README.md

 ### References

-If you used third-party resources or tools, include the references and credits in this space.
-For example:

 This project uses VikParuchuri's scraping script as a base.
 Reference: https://github.com/dataquestio/project-walkthroughs/tree/master/nba_games

 This project uses Basketball-Reference as a base of data.
 Reference: https://www.basketball-reference.com